AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 <a name="nfr1"></a>

 1. **Data Security**
-    - **Description**: All user data (including login credentials, friend lists, query history, and saved recipes) should be processes using trusted libraries and APIs, and/ or properly encrypted using AES (Advanced Encryption Standard) or RSA (Rivest-Shamir-Adleman) protocols.
-Additionally, all user session data (tokens, cookies, etc.) should be cleared upon user logout.
+    - **Description**: All user data—including login credentials, friend lists, query history, and saved recipes—should be securely transmitted using HTTPS to ensure data confidentiality during communication.
+Sensitive information is handled using trusted libraries and APIs that follow industry best practices for security.
+Additionally, user session data (e.g., tokens, cookies) should be managed securely and cleared upon user logout to prevent unauthorized access.
-    - **Justification**: IntelliDish should ensure data security in order to ensure user privacy and make users feel safe giving  information such as login credentials, personal preferences, and location to IntelliDish.
+    - **Justification**: Using HTTPS ensures secure communication between the client and server, protecting data in transit.
+Relying on well-established libraries and security standards at the application and database levels helps safeguard sensitive information at rest.
+These measures enhance user privacy and build trust in IntelliDish when handling personal data such as login credentials, preferences, and location information.
 2. **Usability/ Ease of Use**
     - **Description**: All user actions (such as inviting friends to PotLuck, adding/ removing friends, adding ingredients, etc.) should not take more than 4 clicks to complete.
     - **Justification**: IntelliDish should aim to have an intuitive and user friendly GUI with a low learning curve in order to attract and retain users from all levels of technological backgrounds.